wisniewskikr/chrisblog-it-java-springboot/others/services/fe-thymeleaf-be-springboot-db-sql-mysql/README.md

 1. In the second command line tool **start Kubernetes Pods** with `kubectl apply -f kubernetes.yaml`
 1. In the second command line tool **check status of Kubernetes Pods** with `kubectl get pods`
    * Expected mysql, be and fe as **READY 1/1** (it can take few minutes)
-1. In the first command line tool **with administrator privileges** display FE service in a Browser with `minikube service fe`
+1. In the first command line tool **with administrator privileges** display FE service in a Browser with `minikube service fe-service`
    * Expected HTML page with **Database Message**, **Back-End Port** and **Front-End Port**
 1. Clean up environment
      * In the second command line tool **remove Kubernetes Pods** with `kubectl delete -f kubernetes.yaml`